rust-fuzz/afl.rs/README.md

 Before starting to fuzz, you should reconfigure your system for optimal performance and better crash detection.
 This can be done with `cargo-afl afl system-config`.
 But this subcommand requires root, so it uses sudo internally.
-Hence, you will need to enter your password.
+Hence, you might need to enter your password.

 By default, the AFL++ [CMPLOG](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.cmplog.md)